-Pittsburgh International Airport is located 20 miles west of downtown Pittsburgh and consists of a Landside Terminal (before security), and an (Airside Terminal) after security, connected by an underground people mover.
+Pittsburgh International Airport is located 32km west of downtown Pittsburgh and consists of a Landside Terminal (before security), and an Airside Terminal (after security), connected by an underground people mover.

 You don't need a boarding pass